Gamba2nd/AmongUs_ResourcePack/README.md

 # AmongUs_ResourcePack
 This is the "Official Gamba2nd's Resource Pack For Among Us".
-(This Is Still In Beta)
+WARNING : This is still in beta so comment any bugs / feedback so we would fix them.